Rahel Varnhagen: Life and works

-Rahel Antonie Friederike Levin was born to a Jewish family in Berlin.
-Her father, a wealthy jeweller, was a strong-willed man who ruled his family despotically.
+Rahel Levin was born to a wealthy Jewish family in Berlin as the eldest daughter of merchant-banker Levin Markus (Löb Cohen, 1723–1790) and Chaie Levin Markus (d.
+1809).
+Rahel had four siblings: Marcus Robert-Tornow (born Mordechai Levin, 1772–1826), a banker; Ludwig Robert (born Louis Liepmann Levin, 1778–1846), a writer; Rose Asser (née Levin, 1781–1853) and Moritz Robert-Tornow (born Meier Levin, 1785–1846), a merchant.
+Her home life was uncongenial, her father, a wealthy jeweler, being a strong-willed man and ruling his family despotically.

 She became close friends with Dorothea and Henriette, daughters of the philosopher Moses Mendelssohn.
 Through them she got to know Henriette Herz, with whom she would become intimately associated throughout her life, moving in the same intellectual spheres.
 Together with Herz and her cousin, Sara Grotthuis née Meyer, she hosted one of the famous Berlin salons of the 1800s.
-Her home became the meeting place for artists, poets and intellectuals such as Schlegel, Schelling, Steffens, Schack, Schleiermacher, Alexander and Wilhelm von Humboldt, Motte Fouqué, Baron Brückmann, Ludwig Tieck, Jean Paul, and Friedrich Gentz.
+Her home became the meeting place for artists, poets and intellectuals such as Schlegel, Schelling, Steffens, Schack, Schleiermacher, Alexander and Wilhelm von Humboldt, Motte Fouqué, Karl Gustaf von Brinckmann, Ludwig Tieck, Jean Paul, and Friedrich Gentz.
 During a visit to Carlsbad in 1795 she was introduced to Goethe, whom she met again in Frankfurt am Main in 1815.

+Rahel was revered for her witty conversation and wise judgments, and was passionate about literature as well as the new sciences.
+Since she was not allowed to study as a woman, she educated herself by reading the most important classical and contemporary literature, often in the original language.

+It was the time of the romantic cult of friendship.
+Rahel lived intensely, knew the highs of enthusiasm and the lows of despair.
+She went out of her way for her friends, giving advice and helping when it came to secret love affairs or illegitimate children.
+An ardent lover herself, she experienced two passionate love affairs: the first with Count Karl von Finckenstein, the second with the Spanish diplomat Don Rafael Eugenio de Urquijo.
+Both relationships were broken off after lengthy engagements.

+As an independent woman her view of marriage was highly critical, nevertheless she hoped to escape the “disgrace” and “misfortune” of her Jewish birth through marriage.

 After 1806, she lived in Paris, Frankfurt am Main, Hamburg, Prague, and Dresden.
 This period was one of misfortune for Germany; Prussia was reduced to a small kingdom and its king was in exile.
 Secret societies were formed in every part of the country with the object of throwing off the tyranny of Napoleon.
 Levin herself belonged to one of these societies.